License GuideSOC 29-2056

 License.

-A veterinary laboratory technician performs diagnostic tests on animal samples in a clinical lab setting.
-They draw blood, prepare tissue specimens, and run tests like urinalysis and blood counts to help veterinarians diagnose disease.
-They also prepare vaccines and serums for disease prevention.
-Daily tasks include sterilizing instruments, maintaining lab equipment, and organizing samples.
-Some positions include assisting veterinarians during surgical procedures.
+A veterinary laboratory technician performs diagnostic testing on animal samples in a clinical lab setting.
+They prepare tissue and blood samples, run tests like urinalysis and blood counts, and produce vaccines and serums to prevent disease.
+They clean and sterilize equipment, maintain lab machinery, and keep detailed records of results.
+Some technicians also assist veterinarians during surgical procedures.
+The role requires precision and attention to detail in handling animal specimens and laboratory instruments.

 At a Glance